Little Octobrists: Description

 On July 18, 1924, the VI Congress of the RLKSM wrote in its resolution "On the organizational development of children's groups": "... it is possible for the communist movement to cover younger children, 8-11 years old, by creating a junior branch of the children's communist movement."

-The term "Octobrists" appeared in 1923-1924, when the first groups of children began to appear in Moscow, into which children of the same age as the Great October Socialist Revolution were admitted.
+The term "Octobrists" appeared in 1923–1924, when the first groups of children began to appear in Moscow, into which children of the same age as the Great October Socialist Revolution were admitted.

 The same resolution of the VI Congress of the RLKSM established the structure of the October organization: a group of Octobrists of 25 children organized under the pioneer detachment was divided into links of 5 people (later the links began to be called asterisks and could reach 7-10 children; according to the regulations on the All-Union Pioneer Organization (1957) .) - up to 8 people; Regulations on the All-Union Pioneer Organization (1967) - 5-6 schoolchildren).
 The group is led by a Komsomol member allocated by the RLKSM cell and who is an assistant to the leader of the pioneer detachment.
 The pioneers are in charge of the squads, and October assistants are selected to help the pioneers.
 There was a group council, which consisted of its leader, link leaders and their assistants, that is, an Octobrist could only be an assistant linkman and an ordinary member of the group board.
 In 1957, the Octobrists gained the right to lead the stars.

 Groups of Octobrists were created in the first grades of schools and operated until the Octobrists entered the pioneers and the formation of pioneer detachments.
-Initially, after joining the ranks of the Octobrists, children wore a red star sewn on their shirt, on their left chest.
-Subsequently, the October people began to issue a badge - a five-pointed ruby star with a portrait of Lenin as a child.
+Initially, after joining the ranks of the Octobrists, children wore a red star sewn on their shirt, on their left chest. issue a badge - a five-pointed ruby star with a portrait of Lenin as a child.
 The group's symbol was the red October flag.

 The group (in some schools - a detachment) of the Octobrists consisted of several units, called "stars", each of which usually included 5 children - the symbol of a five-pointed star.
 The principle of creating a detachment of Octobrists was simple: a detachment is a school class.
 As a rule, in the "star" every October, he held one of the "positions" - the commander of the "star", florist, orderly, librarian, political informer, or sportsman.
 In some schools, the commander of the "star", at the request of the teachers, sewed a stripe on the sleeve of his tunic (squad leader - 2 stripes).

 The activities of the Octobrists took place mainly in a playful way and were organized by teachers and counselors.
-The All-Union October Week was held annually on April 16-22.
-At the school for the Octobrists, “Lenin's readings” could be organized, when on the 22nd of each month the appointed senior pupil came to the class and read stories about V.I.
+The All-Union October Week was held annually on April 16–22.
+At the school for the Octobrists, "Lenin's readings" could be organized, when on the 22nd of each month the appointed senior pupil came to the class and read stories about V.I.
 Lenin (his birthday was April 22, 1870).